ibm-cloud-docs/RegistryImages/datashield-mysql/index.md

     </tr>
   </table>

-You can connect to the MariaDB instance by running:
+You can connect to the MariaDB instance by running the following command:

   ```
   mysql -h <node> --protocol tcp -uroot